science-nature/DAPPER/README.md

 Additional features
 ------------------------------------------------
 * Progressbar
+* Tools to manage and display experimental settings and stats
-* Many visualizations, including
+* Visualizations, including
     * liveplotting (during assimilation)
     * intelligent defaults (axis limits, ...)
-* Many diagnostics and statistics
+* Diagnostics and statistics with
     * Confidence interval on times series (e.g. rmse) averages with
         * automatic correction for autocorrelation
         * significant digits printing
-* Tools to manage and display experimental settings and stats
-* Parallelisation options
+* Parallelisation:
     * (Independent) experiments can run in parallel; see `example_3.py`
-    * Forecast parallelisation is possible since the (user-implemented) model has access to the full ensemble (see `mods/QG/core.py`)
+    * Forecast parallelisation is possible since the (user-implemented) model has access to the full ensemble;
-    * A light-weight alternative (see e.g. `mods/Lorenz95/core.py`):
-        native numpy vectorization (again by having access to full ensemble).
+        see example in `mods/QG/core.py`.
+    * Analysis parallelisation over local domains;
+        see example in `da_methods.py:LETKF()`
+    * Also, numpy does a lot of parallelization when it can.
+        However, as it often has significant overhead, this has been turned off (see `tools/utils.py`) in favour of the above forms of parallelization.
 * Gentle failure system to allow execution to continue if experiment fails.
 * Classes that simplify treating:
     * Time sequences Chronology/Ticker with consistency checks